 South Carolina Lottery Tuition Assistance (SCLTA) is available for eligible full-time students (12 or more credit hours) and eligible part-time students.
-The maximum award may change each term but for Fall 2016 the estimated award is $1200 for eligible full-time students and $100 per credit hour for eligible part-time students.
+The maximum award may change each term but for Spring 2017 and Summer 2017 the estimated award is $1,140 for eligible full-time students or $95 per credit hour for eligible part-time students.

 Important notes about your Lottery Tuition Assistance award:

 - S.C.
 Lottery Tuition Assistance award is applied to tuition and required fees of all students, not books and course related fees.